 Boris, the bike-loving…

 This tour is just right to get going again in the spring!
-After the first quiet exits, it is time to increase the load slowly.
-On this lap, which starts at the Design Hotel Tyrol, a few climbs are waiting for you without overdoing it - 970 vertical meters on 64 kilometers bring the calves back to operating…
+After the first quiet rides, it's time to slowly increase the load.
+On this tour, which starts in Rabland at the Design Hotel Tyrol, a few climbs await you without overdoing it - 950 meters in altitude over 60 kilometers bring your calves back…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.